 I recently got word of a little known paddling destination on Pensacola Beach that enticed me to get out and do some exploring.
 I wasn’t disappointed.
 Big Sabine Bay is a beautiful shallow bay located on the east side of Pensacola Beach.
 This beautiful estuary is a great place to kayak and paddleboard.
 The landscape includes dunes, pine groves and salt marshes.
 The wildlife includes crabs, rays and other marine life.

-During our paddle we were excited to spot a Bald Eagle (see below in the photos).
+During our paddle, we were excited to spot a Bald Eagle (see below in the photos).
 We paddled as close as we could before it flew off.
-In the water we saw crabs scurry along the bottom and saw a few rays.
-We tried to access one of the canals but the fin on paddleboard hit bottom.
-During high tide the canals looked fun to explore in a kayak.
+In the water, we saw crabs scurry along the bottom and saw a few rays.

 The area is so peaceful and a great place to enjoy a part of natural Florida.
 This section of Pensacola Beach is part of the UWF Dune Preserve.
 It also sits at the gate of the Gulf Island National Seashore.